-The Global Lock is a DWORD value in read/write memory located in the FACS and is accessed and updated by both the OS environment and the SMI environment in a defined manner to provide an exclusive lock.
 By convention, this lock is used to ensure that while one environment is accessing some hardware, the other environment is not.
 By this convention, when ownership of the lock fails because the other environment owns it, the requesting environment sets a "pending" state within the lock, exits its attempt to acquire the lock, and waits for the owning environment to signal that the lock has been released before attempting to acquire the lock again.
-When releasing the lock, if the pending bit in the lock is set after the lock is released, a signal is sent using an inter-environment interrupt mechanism to the other environment to inform it that the lock has been released.
+When releasing the lock, if the pending bit in the lock is set after the lock is released, a signal is sent via an interrupt mechanism to the other environment to inform it that the lock has been released.
 During interrupt handling for the "lock released" event within the corresponding environment, if the lock ownership were still desired an attempt to acquire the lock would be made.
 If ownership is not acquired, then the environment must again set "pending" and wait for another "lock release" signal.